 Alignment

 Contradictions appear to arise concerning the roles of the stakeholders in initial teacher education, and it is here that there is an indication of the need for future alignment.
-Whilst a number of respondents indicate that they feel that the relationships between the university-based learning and the school-based learning is strong and not in need of change, there is a proportion of school-based mentors who believe that changes in roles may “plug any gaps”; or that they would welcome greater involvement with the university and closer working relationships.
+Whilst a majority of respondents indicate that they feel that the relationships between the university-based learning and the school-based learning is strong and not in need of change, a few of school-based mentors who stated that changes in roles may “plug any gaps”; or that they would welcome greater involvement with the university and closer working relationships.

 There is a further, linked, contradiction which arises between the roles of the stakeholders and the organisational structure of the environment.
 If there is greater emphasis, in future, on the university-based tutor being more involved with school-based learning, the need for a greater collaboration between the partnership schools and the university within ITE is satisfied.
-However, this change in role for the university-based tutor may initiate contradictions in their working activity, in that the HEI requires that they engage in scholarly research-focussed activity above and beyond that which may be inherent in an ITE programme.
+However, this change in role for the university-based tutor may initiate contradictions in their working activity, in that the Higher Education Institution requires that they engage in scholarly research-focussed activity above and beyond that which may be inherent in an ITE programme.

 The main areas of contradiction appear to exist between the separate parallel activity settings of the student teacher and the school-based mentor.
-There are two key contradictions, the first is between the “Tools and Artefacts” of the two activity settings, in that the student teachers are looking at the tools needed to develop as a teacher and are distinguishing between practical tools and theoretical underpinning, however the school based mentors sometimes appear to group all the tools on an operational basis, such as “two ticks and a wish”.
-This statement refers to assessment for learning techniques used when pupils are peer-assessing work.
+There are two key contradictions.
+The first is between the “Tools and Artefacts” of the two activity settings;t the student teachers are looking at the tools needed to develop as a teacher and are distinguishing between practical tools and theoretical underpinning.
+However the school based mentors generally group all the tools as operational.
+An example is the use of “two ticks and a wish” as a feedback mechanism and assessment for learning technique which is used when pupils are peer-assessing work.
 The pupils are asked to recognise two aspects of the work they are assessing which meets success criteria (two ticks) and an aspect which could be improves (a wish).
 The school-based mentors perceive the ability to use techniques such as this within the classroom as important, however, seem less concerned with the student teachers’ understanding of why or even how using these techniques benefit learning.
 Furthermore, the student teachers appear to recognise the tools solely from a teaching perspective, focusing on their own actions, whereas the school-based mentors regard the tools from the perspective of pupil learning as well in that they are linked to the creation of “positive learning environments”.

 The second key contradiction relates to the perceived status of school-based learning and university-based learning by the student teachers and the perceived need for closer working practices by the school-based mentors.
-Solving this contradiction is likely to impact upon the activity setting of the student teacher and may indeed resolve those contradictions regarding the status of theoretical study and practical application, the status of university-based study and school-based study and also the perception of the relationship between the operational nature and academic tools needed to become an effective teacher.
+Resolving this contradiction is likely to impact upon the activity setting of the student teacher and involves resolving the tensions regarding the perceived difference in status of the following:

+theoretical study and practical application,

+university-based study and school-based study.

 Implications for the Future: